mikics/gsoc-jupyterbook/_sources/submission.md

 ### Demo #4: Maxwell's equations for axisymmetric geometries

+The fourth demo shows how to solve Maxwell's equations for three-dimensional axisymmetric geometries.
+Generally, solving three-dimensional electromagnetic problems is computationally expensive, and it may result in prohibitive memory and time requirements.
+However, if the three-dimensional geometry has an axisymmetry, the full wave problem can be decomposed in few two-dimensional problems, with much an overall much lower computational cost.

 ### Bonus tutorial: How to animate solutions in Paraview

 ## Challenges and final remarks